'John Lemon' lemonade changes name after Yoko Ono lawsuit

 The company said this week that the case has been settled out of court, and that it will stop using the "John Lemon" name.
 It will now be called "On Lemon."

-The startup said it disagreed with the claim filed by Ono, but that it was motivated to "avoid extremely high cost of the court proceeding."
+The startup said it disagreed with the claim filed by Ono, but that it was motivated to "avoid the extremely high cost of the court proceeding."

 The settlement allows the brand to sell its remaining "John Lemon" stock until the end of October.
 The financial terms were not disclosed.